webprogramminghack/challenge-motion-for-react/README.md

 ## Overview

-Your task is to create an interactive music player component with smooth animations using React and Framer Motion.
+Your task is to create an interactive music player component with smooth animations using React and Motion for React.
 The design specifications are provided in the Figma file, and all design tokens are already implemented in the project.

 ## Resources